yegor256/blog/_posts/2017/nov/2017-11-28-microtasking.md

 "stay on top," you play the guilt card when they miss or forget, you [punish]({% pst 2016/jan/2016-01-05-how-to-punish-employees %}) them every way you can.

+{% quote The more aggressive you are, the higher the chances you win. %}

 You don't do that because you're evil.
 You just know that otherwise they will trash your apartment, will forget things, will miss